-The ServoWare software can be conveniently opened through the FlashCut software.
+The ServoWare software can be conveniently opened through the software.
 Open the 'System Status' window and navigate to the "Utilities" tab.
 From here, click the link to run the latest version of ServoWare.
 If this is the first time running ServoWare, the installer will run instead.
 Once installed, ServoWare can also be launched from the Windows Start Menu.

-eral THC Data HPR Diagnostice Itilities HPR Data Viewer ServoWare the user to connect to servo drives and con nfigure them.
-Launch ServoWare V7.4 ,
+eral THC Data HPR Diagnostic: Ut HPR Data Viewer ServoWare ServoWare is a program the enables Launch ServoWare V7.4 the user to connect to servo drives and config gure them.